 The following weekend my Aussie partner-in-crime-in-Canada, Kate (who I went on many adventures with) visited from Sydney.
 We did a Great Ocean Road day trip, which lives up to its hype.
 We ate, a lot, at different places in Fitzroy, Richmond and St Kilda.
 We watched Kisschasy’s break-up performance too (I’ll miss them).
 All in all a perfect weekend in Melbourne.

 Next up I checked out North Melbourne for the first time and decided to start my Melbourne Suburb Spotlight section on the blog.
-Other than that, I have been working at both jobs, losing important house keys (#halesfails) and trying to find some freelance writing work.
+Other than that, I have been working at both jobs, losing important house keys (#halesfails) and trying to find some work.
 I have also watched too much TV.
 It’s seriously an addiction.

 A Day in Melbourne’s City: My first post featuring photos I edited on Lightroom (I am such a nerd but damn that program is awesome).
 I give a rundown on the best things to see and do in Melbourne’s CBD.